timescale/docs/use-timescale/services/connection-pooling.md

 You can scale your Timescale connections and improve your database performance using connection poolers.
 Timescale uses pgBouncer for connection pooling.

 If your database needs a large number of short-lived connections, a connection pooler is a great way to improve performance.
 For example, web, serverless, and IoT applications often use an event-based architecture where data is read or written from the database for very short amount of time.

 <EarlyAccess />

 Your application rapidly opens and closes connections while the pooler maintains a set of long-running connections to the database.
 This improves performance because the pooler open the connections in advance,  allowing the application to open many short-lived connections, while the database opens few, long-lived connections.

 ## Pool types

-When you create a connection pooler, there are two pools types to choose from:
+When you create a connection pooler, there are two pool types to choose from: session or transaction.
-**session** and **transaction**.
 Each pool type uses a different mode to handle connections.

-Session pool allocates a connection from the pool until they are closed by the application, similar to a regular PostgreSQL connection, but when the application closes the connection, it is sent back to the pool.
+Session pools allocate a connection from the pool until they are closed by the application, similar to a regular PostgreSQL connection.
+When the application closes the connection, it is sent back to the pool.

-Transaction pools work differently: the connection is allocated only for the duration of the transaction, releasing the connection back to the pool when the transaction ends.
-Choose the transaction pool type if your application opens and closes connections frequently.
+Transaction pool connections are allocated only for the duration of the transaction, releasing the connection back to the pool when the transaction ends.
+If your application opens and closes connections frequently, choose the transaction pool type.

 The number of connections allocated in each pool is managed by the `max_connections` parameter set in the service.
-The pooler will keep allocating the connections until 60% of the total `max_connections.
-45% of `max_connections` parameter is for the session pool, and 15% left is available for the transaction pool.
+The pooler keeps allocating connections until 60% of the total `max_connections`.
+45% of the `max_connections` parameter is used for the session pool, and the remaining 15% is available for the transaction pool.

-While the connection pooler limits the connections opened in the database, they support the following max connections for the application:
+While the connection pooler limits the connections opened in the database, they support these maximum connections for the application:

-* in the session mode: 45% of `max_connections`
+*   Session pool types use 45% of `max_connections`
-* in the transaction mode: 100% of `max_connections`
+*   Transaction pool types use 100% of `max_connections`

 ## Add a connection pooler